laneb/congruence_solver/README.md

 CongruenceSolver.solve_congruence(coeffs, mod).sort  #=> [1, 8, 15, 22, 26, 29, 36, 43]
 ```

+## Limitations

+What are the limitations on the size of the numbers, you ask?
+CongruenceSolver can solve any congruence with a 16 bit degree that 32 bit coefficients and modulus.
+Of course, Ruby's Bignum can manage arbitrarily large integers without overflow, but the extension that powers has limitations to maintain speed and simplicity.

 ## Development

 First, install bundler (`gem install bundler`).
 Then install this project's dependencies with `bundle install`.
 Use `bundle exec rake update_ext` to pull and compile the extension.
 Use `bundle exec rake spec` to run the tests and `bundle exec rake bench` to run the benchmark.
 To build and install this gem locally, run `bundle exec rake install`.